xiufengliu/Benchmark/README.md

 Benchmark of Smart Meter Data Analytics
 ==============

-We select the following five representative technologies for the benchmarking, including
+In this benchmark, we select the following five representative technologies for the benchmarking, including

 * **Matlab** -- A traditional analytics tool;